OncoRNALab/totalexRNAseq/README.md

 # Total RNA sequencing data processing of extracellular RNA from human biofluid samples

-This pipeline accompanies our lab protocol for total extracellular RNA sequencing of human biofluids.
+This pipeline accompanies the lab protocol "Total RNA sequencing of extracellular RNA from biofluids" (STAR Protocols, 2026).
 It provides a complete Snakemake workflow for processing both single-end and paired-end extracellular RNA sequencing data in a fully reproducible containerized environment.

 ## Preparations